macysre/backstage-app/README.md

 # CNOE Backstage

-This repository contains code for the [Backstage](https://backstage.io) images used by the CNOE stacks.
+This repository contains code for the [Backstage](https://backstage.io) images used by the CNOE stacks

 ## Container Images